chihchuan35/South-Australia-Aged-Care-Need-Quality-Gap-Analysis/README.md

 AI-assisted development using MCP was used to accelerate the creation of the star schema and DAX measures.
 The final model logic, relationships and measures were reviewed and adjusted manually.

+## Methodology / Data Modelling Notes

+**Geographic bridge.** The three data worlds (usage/demand, home-care-by-region, and star ratings) share no common service identifier, so the **Aged Care Planning Region (ACPR, 2018)** is used as the single geographic key across all sources and as the grain of `DimRegion` (11 SA ACPRs).

+**Join strategy varies by source.** ACPR _names are not unique across states_, and the ACPR _code is stored inconsistently_ (text in the usage data, numeric in the home-care files).
+Joins therefore use **ACPR name + a `STATE = 'SA'` filter** for the usage/CURF facts, and the **numeric ACPR code** for the home-care facts, to avoid cross-state mismatches.

+**SA scoping in the data layer.** South Australia is filtered in SQL (Gold layer) via an inner join to `DimRegion`, keeping the Silver layer generic and reusable.

+**Modelling choices.** MMM (remoteness) is treated as a service-level attribute (one ACPR spans several MMM values).
+Acuity (ANACC) exists only at state level, so it is used as SA-wide background context rather than a regional axis.
+A **disconnected `DimQM` table + a `SWITCH` measure** power the quality-measure profile chart (overcoming the multi-measure visual limitation), and `FactAcuity` is intentionally left unrelated (state grain only).
+The priority quadrant uses **two transparent axes (need depth × quality) rather than a composite index**, so the prioritisation logic stays fully explainable.

+**Measure validation.** Distribution sanity-checks surfaced a DAX issue where `BLANK()` is treated as 0 in comparisons, which inflated "% below 3 stars" and "% meeting care-minute target" by counting unrated / no-data services.
+Both measures were corrected with explicit `NOT ISBLANK()` guards.

 ## Key Findings

 ### Demand